-Renewable Portfolio Standard and Senate Bill 100
+Renewables Portfolio Standard and Senate Bill 100

-The Clean Energy and Pollution Reduction Act of 2015, or Senate Bill 350 (Chapter 547, Statutes of 2015) was approved by then-Governor Jerry Brown on October 7, 2015.
+The Clean Energy and Pollution Reduction Act of 2015, or SB 350 (Chapter 547, Statutes of 2015) was approved by then-Governor Jerry Brown on October 7, 2015.
 SB 350 increased the standards of the California RPS program by requiring that the amount of electricity generated and sold to retail customers per year from eligible renewable energy resources be increased from 33 percent to 50 percent by December 31, 2030.
 On September 10, 2018, Governor Brown signed SB 100, establishing that 100 percent of all electricity in California must be obtained from renewable and zero-carbon energy resources by December 31, 2045.
 SB 100 also creates new standards for the RPS goals that were established by SB 350 in 2015.
-Specifically, the bill increases required energy from renewable sources for both investor-owned utilities and publicly owned utilities from 50 percent to 60 percent by 2020, 44 percent by 2024, and 52 percent by 2027.
-The updated RPS goals are considered achievable, since many California energy providers are already meeting or exceeding the RPS goals established by SB 350.
+Specifically, the bill increases required energy from renewable sources for both investor-owned utilities and publicly owned utilities from 50 percent to 60 percent by 2030.
+Incrementally, these energy providers must also have a renewable energy supply of 33 percent by 2020, 44 percent by 2024, and 52 percent by 2027.
+The updated RPS goals are considered achievable, because many California energy providers are already meeting or exceeding the RPS goals established by SB 350.
 The Adjusted BAU forecasts accounts for these renewable energy targets, as discussed below.

-Electricity Emission Factors under the Renewable Portfolio Standard
+Electricity Emission Factors under the Renewables Portfolio Standard

 To account for California's RPS targets under SB 100 in the Adjusted BAU forecast, the GHG emission factors for electricity consumption were adjusted.
-These emission factors represent indirect GHG emissions generated at power plants and are applied to electricity consumption in unincorporated Los Angeles County (henceforth referred to as "the County" unless otherwise specified; see Appendix A for discussion).
+These emissions factors represent indirect GHG emissions generated at power plants and are applied to electricity consumption in unincorporated Los Angeles County (see Appendix A for discussion).
 The RPS has the effect of lowering indirect emissions associated with electricity consumption because it mandates increasing percentages of renewable sources of power supplied by electricity utilities in future years.
-The RPS requires 60% eligible renewables by 2030 and 100% RPS-eligible renewable resources by 2045.
+The RPS requires 60 percent eligible renewables by 2030 and 100 percent RPS-eligible renewable resources by 2045.1

-The two utilities supplying electricity to the County are Southern California Edison (SCE) and Clean Power Alliance (CPA).
+The two utilities supplying electricity to unincorporated Los Angeles County are Southern California Edison (SCE) and the Clean Power Alliance (CPA).
 To adjust for the RPS in future years, indirect electricity emission factors reported by SCE and CPA along with the energy power mix were collected for the years 2015-2020.
-SCE reports their emission factors in their annual sustainability reports and has values for 2015-2019.
-CPA reports their emission factors to the Climate Registry and has values for 2018-2020.
-The California Energy Commission (CEC) reports power mix data in Power Content Labels; these are available through 2020 for both SCE and CPA.
+SCE reports its emission factors in their annual sustainability reports and has values for 2015-2019.
+CPA reports its emission factors to the Climate Registry and has values for 2018-2020.
+The California Energy Commission (CEC) reports power mix data in Power Content Labels; these are available through 2020 for both SCE and CPA.2